Newgiza University: Accreditation and Academic Collaborations

 NGU was endorsed by a Presidential Decree in April 2010 and has established academic collaborations with University College London (UCL), King's College London (KCL), and the Milano Fashion Institute.

-NGU School of Pharmacy is accredited by the National Authority for Quality Assurance and Accreditation of Education (NAQAAE).
+NGU’s School of Pharmacy, School of Business and Finance, and School of Dentistry are accredited by the National Authority for Quality Assurance and Accreditation of Education (NAQAAE).

-Food and Shopping Outlets
+On-Campus Amenities

-Newgiza University has a variety of on-campus amenities, including supermarkets, a bakery, cafés, and food stalls.
+Newgiza University has a variety of on-campus amenities, including cafés, restaurants, supermarkets, ATMs, and printing services.